 It was not possible to determine the reason for the absence of photos for some events as there were few notes.
-However, some common explanations were provided including: event occurred while the observer was not present and was notified by crew later; event was over quickly and not possible to get a photo (e.g. live fur seal hooked but snood cut from quickly after being identified); camera wasn't working; and/or some photos were apparently taken but are missing from the database.
+However, some common explanations were provided including: event occurred while the observer was not present and was notified by crew later; event was over quickly and not possible to get a photo (e.g. live fur seal hooked but the snood was cut from quickly after the animal was identified); camera wasn't working; and/or some photos were apparently taken but are missing from the database.